naquib555/Graph-Generator/README.md

-# Graph-Generator for CUDA programming
+# Graph-Generator for parallel programming

 Graph representation in the form of adjacency list.